Sarah Michelle Gellar: Activism and philanthropy

 Gellar has been an active advocate for various charities, including breast cancer research, Project Angel Food, Habitat for Humanity and CARE.
 Of her charitable pursuits, she said: "I started because my mother taught me a long time ago that even when you have nothing, there's ways to give back.
 And what you get in return for that is tenfold.
 But it was always hard because I couldn't do a lot.
 I couldn't do much more than just donate money when I was on [Buffy] because there wasn't time.
 And now that I have the time, it's amazing."

 In 1999, Gellar helped Habitat for Humanity's project of building homes in Dominican Republic.
+The foundation stated in 2011 that she sponsored the construction of a house each year in Guatemala.
 With Project Angel Food, she delivered healthy meals to people infected with AIDS, and through the Make-A-Wish Foundation, she granted sick children's wishes of meeting her while working on Buffy.
 In 2007, Gellar was featured in Vaseline's Skin Is Amazing campaign, in which she agreed to auction nude-posed photos of herself on eBay to raise money for the Coalition of Skin Diseases, an organization which supports clinical research, fosters physician and patient education.
+In 2008, she visited Guatemala and Tanzania to promote women's education as an ambassador for CARE.

 In 2011, Gellar joined The Nestlé Share the Joy of Reading Program, which promotes reading to young children.
 The following year, she was presented with the Tom Mankiewicz Leadership Award during the Beastly Ball at the Los Angeles Zoo.
 In 2013, she hosted the Kidstock Music and Art Festival, an event that benefited the One Voice Scholars Program.
 In 2014 and 2015, Gellar hosted two fundraisers for Mattel Children's Hospital UCLA.
 In 2021, she promoted Subaru of America's donation of 100 million meals to Feeding America.
-In 2025, she collaborated with Alyson Hannigan in GSK's Ask2BSure campaign, to raise awareness about meningitis and encourage vaccination among teens.
+In 2025, Gellar curated with eBay a one-day-only pop-up, The '95 Shop, with proceeds going to the Make-A-Wish Foundation.
+That year, she collaborated with Alyson Hannigan in GSK's Ask2BSure campaign, to raise awareness about meningitis and encourage vaccination among teens.